-The University of Westminster is offering international scholarships for students from developing countries.
-Scholarships are available for the full-time masters degree.
+The University of Westminster is offering international awards for students from developing countries in the UK .
+The studentships are available for the full-time master’s degree.

-Course Level: Scholarships are available for developing countries students to pursue masters programme.
+- Course Level: The studentships are available for developing countries students to pursue masters programme.

-Study Subject: Scholarships are offered to different departments across the university, all offering a diverse range of courses.
+- Study Subject: The studentships are offered to different departments across the university, all offering a diverse range of courses.

 TOEFL (IBT): University does not accept TOEFL from applicants requiring a Tier 4 visa, as this qualification is no longer accepted by the UK Visas and Immigration Department (UKVI).
 The University will continue to accept TOEFL certificates for entry purposes from EU applicants.
 If applicants have any further queries, please contact their admissions officer.

 Application Deadline: The application deadline is October 31, 2021.